Our Restructuring Services

 To qualify:

-- The business must not currently be under another form of external administration.
+- The company is not currently under any other form of external administration

-- Neither the company nor its directors may have used the SBR process or simplified liquidation in the past seven years, unless granted an exemption by ASIC.
+- Neither the company nor its directors have used SBR or simplified liquidation in the past 7 years

 There is no turnover threshold, but the liabilities cap effectively limits the process to smaller businesses.